urbit/urbit.org/content/using/operations/hosting.md

    ```
    $ sudo ufw app list
    ```
- - Next we'll configure ufw to allow connections via ssh and to allow Urbit to use the standard web port when the firewall is enabled.
+ - Next we'll configure ufw to allow connections via ssh and to allow Urbit to use the standard web ports when the firewall is enabled.
    ```
    $ sudo ufw allow OpenSSH
    $ sudo ufw allow www
+   $ sudo ufw allow https
    ```
  - Next we'll turn on the firewall.
    ```